 Consult with your medical health practitioner for appropriate referral.

 Watch Sara Larson of Elkton talk about her experience with an unexpected gallbladder surgery and the results.

 To find out more information about the physicians and surgeons who are part of the medical team at Brookings Health System, please search our online physician finder.

 Our surgical staff are Advanced Cardiac Life Support (ACLS) certified and work with physicians, nursing staff, therapists and other specialists to provide high-quality, post-operative care and support to our patients and their families.

-We have a three-room surgical suite and a three-unit Post Anesthesia Care Unit (PACU) with state-of-the-art technology and instrumentation.
+We have three surgical suites, two procedure rooms and five post anesthesia care units (PACU) with state-of-the-art technology and instrumentation.
 Our surgical unit is open 24 hours a day, seven days a week.
 Patients and families find comfort receiving the best care close to home.

 Contact Surgical Services

 Please call (605) 696-8075 for more information.
 After hours, please call (605) 695-5766 and ask for the Nursing Supervisor.